nerdkiez/nerdkiez.github.io/_posts/2021-07-17-Yeast-German-Wheat-Beer.md

 ## Brewer's tip

-cool down for min.
-8 hours.
+cool down for about 12 hours overnight in the basement with lid on.